pjotrp/bioruby-rdf/README.md

   '--------------'
 ```

-Empty if it is emty :).
+Empty result, if it is empty :).
 Note the final slash on the URL.

 ## Usage